kant/Ubuntu-Setup-Checklist/README.md

 - Switch to "Window List"
 - Enable "Maximized windows should not overlap the locked list"

+# Docky
+- Download .conkyrc from this repo and put it in your home dir
+- launch gnome-session-properties
+- Add conky
+- Launch conky from your shell via $ conky &!

+(Your probably have to adjust the position in the .conkyrc!)

 # Change shell to zsh